phone: (310) 206-7332

 EE BIOL 98T - Science and Animal Behavior in Media

 My overall research program is at the intersection of Evolutionary and Behavioral Ecology.
 I explore both evolutionary why questions and behavioral how questions.
 My students and I use a wide range of methods, which range from the development of theory through mathematical modeling, to controlled experiments in the lab and semi-natural field situations, to field work at various sites in California and Panama.
 This has made the overall research program of my lab unique within Behavioral and Evolutionary Ecology by the range of issues we address.
-Here, I outline six current areas of ongoing research in the topics of: (1) Reproductive skew theory; (2) Parental investment strategies; (3) Biocontrol of invasive pest ants; (4) The maintenance and evolutionary consequences of genetic diversity; (5) General questions of social evolution; and (6) Sexual selection, sexual conflict and alternative reproductive strategies.
-Although most of my work and that of my students is with social Hymenoptera (ants, bees and wasps), my lab is open to any model system or species depending on how well suited they are to answering exciting evolutionary questions.
+There are five areas in which I have been active over the last decade: (1) Reproductive skew theory; (2) Parental investment strategies; (3) Biocontrol of invasive pest ants; (4) The maintenance and evolutionary consequences of genetic diversity; and (5) General questions of social evolution.

 Most of my experimental work on skew is on task allocation and group benefits in Polistes paper wasps.
 Social behavior is considered facultative in Polistes, because wasps can always initiate colonies alone.
 Even supposedly sterile workers, retain all reproductive options.
 Thus, cooperation between dominants and subordinates can result from mutual benefits, although these can also be skewed in distribution.
-With Kern Reeve, I modeled such cooperation in a transactional framework that predicts: the level of benefits needed to retain subordinates; and the reactions of wasps to perceived changes in their ‚??social contract‚??.
-Our early positive results played a large role in the development of ‚??Transactional Skew‚??
+With Kern Reeve, I played a large role in the development of ?Transactional Skew?
 (TS) models for the study of cooperative breeding in many taxonomic groups from insects to birds and primates.
 To measure such skews I derived an index that allows statistical tests to reject assumptions of random distributions (free software is available on my website).
-Nevertheless, although I feel skew models have served a valuable purpose in sharpening thinking about cooperation, I have come to believe that they do not explain significant aspects of the evolution and maintenance of social behavior (see 2011 Biological Reviews paper).
+This index continues to be the most widely used for distributional questions.
+Nevertheless, although I feel skew models have served a valuable purpose in sharpening thinking about cooperation, I have come to believe that they do not explain significant aspects of the evolution and maintenance of social behavior (see the 2011 Biological Reviews paper).

 2. Parental Investment